facebookresearch/jepa-wms/evals/simu_env_planning/Readme.md

 You can find:
 - Some full example configs at `configs/evals/simu_env_planning` to evaluate on the Metaworld, Robocasa envs or on offline DROID dataset trajectories.
 - Some configs templates for the same environments to fill with your model kwargs at `evals/simu_env_planning/base_configs`

-## Conda envs

-To evaluate on these simulators you need a conda env that includes both the dependencies of the JEPA codebase and other environments.
-The below envs have xformers already installed.
-- For most envs, you can copy or just activate my default conda env at `/home/basileterv/.conda/envs/rskills310_xfdwm`.
-This env installs robocasa, robosuite and mimicgen from a custom branch of the internal `https://github.com/fairinternal/robot-skills-sim/tree/basile_jimmy` repository.
-- To evaluate on the PointMaze environment, you need d4rl, which is not compatible with dependencies needed in, so you should activate `/home/basileterv/.conda/envs/muj310xfdwm_rmimic`.

-## Cluster Support

-**Note:** This evaluation currently supports **H2 cluster and Coreweave cluster only**.
-RSC and AWS clusters are not supported at this time due to environment and dependency compatibility issues.